-In 2021, the total energy consumption of the Group's corporate office tower was 1,655,386 kWh, a decrease of approximately 19.8%.
-This was resultant from the lockdown imposed by the Malaysian government caussed a decline in business activities as well as lower physical occupancy and non-essential equipments were turned off during this period.
+In 2022, the total energy consumption of the Group's corporate office tower was 2,105,334 kWh, an increase of approximately 27.2% following the resumption of business operations post-pandemic.
 To ensure the sustainability of the environment we operate in, we continually look for opportunities to reduce the environmental impact of our operation.
 We encourage all KEN Family members to implement the following energy saving initiatives to reduce carbon footprint of the Company:

-- (a) lights and air-conditioners of offices or meeting rooms are switched off when not in use; - (b) computers and photocopiers are set to sleeping mode or switched off when not in use; - energy conservation tips are placed at different locations within the office to remind KEN Family members to conserve energy; - (d) use of energy efficient lightings; and - (e) encourage maintaining the air conditioning temperature at approximately 23°C 24°C in offices.
+- (a) lights and air-conditioners of offices or meeting rooms are switched off when not in use; - (b) computers and photocopiers are set to sleeping mode or switched off when not in use; - (c) energy conservation tips are placed at different locations within the office to remind KEN Family members to conserve energy; - (d) use of energy efficient lightings; and - (e) encourage maintaining the air conditioning temperature at approximately 23°C 24°C in offices.